Vitamin B3 - niacin dosage

 Niacin Benefits

 Research has shown that people with low niacin levels are far more vulnerable to addiction, depression, heart disease, schizophrenia, and other chronic conditions.
 Low niacin levels can happen at any age.
-Even at birth.Niacin improves cholesterol
+Even at birth.Niacin lowers cholesterol

 Niacin can improve cholesterol levels.
 Supplementing with niacin has been shown to help those who are at increased risk for heart attacks, stroke and other forms of heart disease.